-Rule 1106.1 is applicable to all coating operations of pleasure craft, as defined in paragraph (b)(10), or their parts and components, for the purpose of refinishing, repairing, modification, or manufacturing such craft.
+Rule 1106.1 is applicable to all coating operations of pleasure craft, as defined in paragraph (b)(10) in that rule, or their parts and components, for the purpose of refinishing, repairing, modification, or manufacturing such craft.
 This rule also applies to establishments engaged in activities described in the United States Office of Management and Budget's 1987 Standard Industrial Classification Manual, under Standard Industrial Classification (SIC) codes 3732 - Boat Building and Repairing and 4493 - Marinas.
-Pleasure Craft Coating Operations which are subject to the requirements of Rule 1106.1 shall are not to the requirements of Rule 1106.
+Pleasure Craft Coating Operations which are subject to the requirements of Rule 1106.1 are not subject to the requirements of current Rule 1106.